MicrosoftDocs/windowsserverdocs/WindowsServerDocs/networking/windows-time-service/windows-server-2016-improvements.md

 We used four different methods to measure accuracy with both physical and virtual machines.
 Multiple methods provided independent means to validate the results.

-1. Measure the local clock, that is conditioned by w32tm, against our reference test machine which has separate GPS hardware.
+1. Measure the local clock, which is conditioned by w32tm, against our reference test machine which has separate GPS hardware.

 2. Measure NTP pings from the NTP server to clients using W32tm “stripchart”